ilastik/ilastik.github.io/documentation/carving/carving.md

-watershed **could** also be applied to segment individual cell cores in the left image interactively, but in such a case where there is a clear visible difference between the objects of interest and their surrounding the classification module is a better choice.)
+watershed **could** also be applied to segment individual cell cores in the left image interactively, but in such a case where there is a clear visible difference between the objects of interest and their surrounding the pixel classification module is a better choice.)

 The algorithm is applicable to a wide range of segmentation problems that fulfill these properties.
 In the case of data where the boundaries are not